MicrosoftDocs/azure-docs/articles/data-lake-store/data-lake-store-get-started-powershell.md

     Register-AzResourceProvider -ProviderNamespace "Microsoft.DataLakeStore"
     ```

-1. A Data Lake Storage Gen1 account is associated with an Azure Resource Group.
-Start by creating an Azure Resource Group.
+1. A Data Lake Storage Gen1 account is associated with an Azure resource group.
+Start by creating a resource group.

     ```PowerShell
     $resourceGroupName = "<your new resource group name>"